Why Do We Need Self-Care for Migraine?

 Dr. Seebach: Next is what I call “brain training,” which is mindfulness, meditation, and relaxation.
 Mindfulness means intentionally being in this moment using all your senses, without judgement; the formal practice of mindfulness is called meditation.
 Especially in the beginning, it is common for both to feel uncomfortable and not necessarily relaxing — and that’s okay.
 On the other hand, Relaxation is a practice where you’re actually effecting a change to reduce physical tension, and often the mind follows, so thoughts are slower or become more pleasant.

 Both relaxation and mindfulness recalibrate the brain so it can counterbalance the “fight or flight” stress response — we’re hard-wired that way, so we need to build and reinforce its opposite, the relaxation response.
 Every time you draw your attention from being stuck in the future and the past, you are starting the groundwork for a new neural network.
 It’s like a tiny bicep curl.
 And if you do a tiny curl, over the weeks and months you’ll build a muscle.
-Reinforcing the relaxation response will help mitigate the fallout of the pain or stress when it comes.
+Reinforcing the relaxation response will help mitigate the fallout and ease the pain or stress when it comes.

 On the priority self-care list, I’d also include staying connected to people and things that are meaningful.
 Isolation and loneliness are actually morbidity and mortality factors — so an actual or perceived lack of meaningful connections correlates with being sicker and dying earlier.
 But pain, at its heart, is so isolating.
 It’s innately impossible to understand if you don’t have it, even for well-intentioned people.
 With migraine, there’s also stigma.
 And then on top of that, when you’re in the throes of a migraine you physically can’t be around people.
 So it’s important to stay connected however you can.